 The selected resampling method affects the visual quality of the output tiles.
 As mentioned above, it is used for interpolation of the values of individual pixels and it affects the sharpness vs smoothness of the produced maps.

-In MapTiler Desktop there are 6 resampling methods that you can choose from to be used in the rendering process.
-This setting can be made in the Image tab of the Global settings dialog.
+In MapTiler Engine there are 6 resampling methods that you can use in the rendering process.

 Available methods for resampling

 The following section describes each of the available resampling methods and corresponding output using the same input.